jovotech/jovo-framework/docs/04_app-logic/01_routing/README.md

 #### 'END' Intent

 A session could end due to various reasons.
-For example, a user could call “stop,” there could be an error, or a timeout could occur after you asked a question and the user didn’t respond.
+For example, a user could call “stop,” there could be an error, or a timeout could occur after you asked a question and the user didn't respond.
 Jovo uses the standard intent `'END'` to match those reasons for you to “clean up” (for example, to get the reason why the session ended, or save something to the database).

 ```javascript
 'END': function() {